stewones/angular-morris/README.md

 - To update docs site, just make another PR on `gh-pages` branch with only content generated in `dist/doc`.
 Please make sure that all tests are passing by `gulp test`.
 Verify all the tasks located on gulp folder for more details.

 - [Changelog](https://github.com/stewones/angular-morris-chart/releases)

-Feel free to open issues if you run into a problem or if you just have suggestions.
-PR´s are always welcome.

----
-#### License
-`angular-morris-chart` is open-sourced software licensed under [MIT](http://opensource.org/licenses/MIT).